Fixit-Davide/muxer_srvs/README.md

-# Muxer_srvs
+# Muxer Services
-Set of custom ROS2 msgs and srvs for the CloudMuxer packet.
+Set of custom ROS2 service definitions to interface with a package that muxes topics.

 # Pre-commit
 This project uses [pre-commit](https://pre-commit.com/).
 On Ubuntu, install it with: